Lyme Literate Doctor: What Does It Really Take?

 Defining a Lyme Literate Doctor

-At a minimum, a Lyme literate doctor should be able to recognize, diagnose, and manage Lyme disease across its full clinical spectrum—not just early infection or classic presentations.
+At a minimum, a Lyme literate doctor must be able to recognize, diagnose, and manage Lyme disease across its full clinical spectrum—not just early infection or classic presentations.

 Clinical Conditions a Lyme Literate Doctor Should Recognize